ppc64le-cloud/kubevirt/README_PPC64LE.md

 This will create the binary file virt-operator in the same directory.

+* cd tools/csv-generator/
+* go build .
+* cp csv-generator /usr/bin/csv-generator

+This will create the csv-generator and copy to /usr/bin/

 ### Create image using the binary

 * Dockerfile has a content to copy the binary file to /usr/bin/virt-operator and making as entry point .